 Via the Banbasa Border Crossing

 This border crossing, at Banbasa in Uttarakhand, is the most westerly crossing into Nepal from India.
 It's the quickest, and most rural, route from Delhi to Kathmandu.
 Yet, it's still a long way from Mahendra Nagar (now officially called Bhimdatta) on the Nepali side of the border to Kathmandu.
-Buses take about 15-17 hours.
-Banbasa can be reached from Barielly, Rudrapur, or Haldwani in Uttarakhand (3 hours).
+Buses take about 15 to 17 hours.
+Banbasa can be reached from Barielly, Rudrapur, or Haldwani in Uttarakhand (three hours).
 It's possible to get buses to Pokhara and Kathmandu from Mahendra Nagar.
-If you're not short on time, it's worth visiting Bardia National Park on the way (get off at Ambassa, about 5 hours from Mahendra Nagar.
+If you're not short on time, it's worth visiting Bardia National Park on the way (get off at Ambassa, about five hours from Mahendra Nagar.
 Thakurdwara is the closest village to the park and it's about 40 minutes from Ambassa).

 Other Border Crossings

 Two other border crossing points (from Jamunaha in Uttar Pradesh to Nepalganj in western Nepal, and Gauriphanta in Uttar Pradesh to Dhanghadi in far western Nepal) are open to tourists.
 However, they're difficult to reach and rarely used.
 Non-official border crossings at Janakpur, Biratnagar and Ilam rarely allow foreign tourists.